 A less common visitant, and the only other bird of equally erratic behavior, that travels in wandering flocks through the winter months is the Bohemian waxwing.
-A large flock mysteriously materialized early late one winter a few years ago in the our Chinese elms and cottonwoods where it remained for several days feasting on the winter buds.
+A large flock mysteriously materialized late one winter a few years ago in our Chinese elms and cottonwoods where it remained for several days feasting on the winter buds.
 The number of waxwings in and around Santa Fe must have been very large for they were reported simultaneously by many observers.
-The Bohemian waxwing like its smaller relation the Z cedar waxwing is confined generally to the western states.
+The Bohemian waxwing unlike its smaller relation the cedar waxwing is confined generally to the western states.
 They breed in the boreal forests and roam widely over the Rocky Mountain area throughout the rest of the year.
-Both kinds of waxwings are sleek, fawn-colored birds with neat. unruffled, pointed crests.
-The former is the darker and differs/from the latter in possessing white wing markings and rusty undertail feathers.
+Both kinds of waxwings are sleek, fawn-colored birds with neat, unruffled, pointed crests.
+The former is the darker and differs also from the latter in possessing white wing markings and rusty undertail feathers.
 The presence of red wax-like tips on the wing feather margins is not an invariable attribute of either species.
-On this occasion, as has usually been the case with the grosbeaks. my attention was first drawn to the waxwings by their voices.
-I heard overhead a continuous sibilance such as I imagined a swarm of very large and noisey gnats could make, andon looking up I saw the trees covered with birds.
+On this occasion, as has usually been the case with the grosbeaks, my attention was first drawn to the waxwings by their voices.
+I heard overhead a continuous sibilance such as I imagined a swarm of very large and noisey gaats could make, and on looking up I saw the trees covered with birds.
 At first I thought they were cedar waxwings but the sound was too rough for them; it carried a hoarse, grating timbre as though the birds had all caught cold at once.
-As I listened I realized that unlike the clear monosylabic ZEEE of the cedar waxwing the notes I was hearing were composed of two sylables ZEREEE, the first very short.
-With field glasses I noted immediately the white on the wings and the rusty feathers under the tail, which could clearly be seen from below. and know on that instant they were Bohemian waxwings although I had never seen one before.
+As I listened I realized that unlike the clear monosylabic ZEEE of the cedar waxwing the notes I was hearing were composed of two syllables ZEREEE, the first very short.
+With field glasses I noted immediately the white on the wings and the rusty feathers under the tail, which could clearly be seen from below, and know on that instant they were Bohemian waxwings although I had never seen one before.

-With the warming of the days as spring advances the house finches begin to sing in earnest and to investigate all their favorite nesting sites - the lamp by t the front door and the open Mexican bird cage that hangs on the wall under the west portal.
+With the warming of the days as spring advances the house finches begin to sing in earnest and to investigate all their favorite nesting sites - the lamp by the front door and the open Mexican bird cage that hangs on the wall under the west portal.
 These preliminary signs of courtship and pair formation are always premature; they are the first early manifestations of that restless eagerness tempered by a relaxation of tensions which in us we call spring fever.
-Nest building by the house finches will not seriously begin for titmice another month.
-The trilling of # plain titmouse is another sign of the imminence of spring as \ \ explores craks and cranies and broken down woodpecker holes with an eye to setting up housekeeping.
-But not until the Say's phoebes miraculously appear and begin their frantic courtship, trilling sweetly in unison as they practice fluttering seduction around and in the portals, is one assured you have he has seen the last of the cold weather.
-And on that day on which RENDING THE AIR (not caps) you hear the wrattle of hummingbird wings like a tearing in the sky and know the blackchinneds have returned is your confidence confirmed that finally warm days are here to stay for good.
+Nest building by the house finches will not seriously begin for another month.
+The trilling of Plain titmice is another sign of the imminence of spring as they explore cracks and cranies and broken down woodpecker holes with an eye to setting up housekeeping.
+But not until the Say's phoebes miraculously appear and begin their frantic courtship, trilling sweetly in unison as they practice fluttering seduction around and in the portals, are you assured you have seen the last of the cold weather.
+And on that day on which you hear the rattle of hummingbird wings rending the air and know the blackchinneds have returned is your confidence confirmed that finally warm days are here for good.